-November 28 marks the 51st anniversary of author Truman Capote’s 1966 Black and White Ball, which was held inside the Grand Ballroom at the Plaza Hotel.
+November 28 marks the 51st anniversary of author Truman Capote’s 1966 Black and White Ball, held inside the Grand Ballroom at the Plaza Hotel.

 The one-time struggling words man Truman was looking to celebrate his book Breakfast at Tiffany’s and its recent success following his first novel, the critically acclaimed best-selling non-fiction work In Cold Blood.

-The American novelist, screenwriter, playwright, and actor’s guest list was a who’s who of New York’s high society, literary agents, starlets, and business tycoons.
-Capote’s only goal was to fill the Plaza Hotel’s Grand Ballroom to 540 — the ballroom’s maximum capacity.
+The American novelist, screenwriter, playwright, and actor’s guest list included a who’s who of New York’s high society, literary agents, starlets, and business tycoons.
+Capote’s only goal was to fill the Plaza Hotel’s Grand Ballroom to its maximum capacity of 540.

 The invitation (above) dictated that guests should wear black-and-white attire, a color scheme inspired by Cecil Beaton’s design for Audrey Hepburn in the Ascot scene in the movie My Fair Lady.